Commercial Auto Insurance

 Commercial auto insurance helps protect small businesses from liability and physical damage related to the company’s automobiles.
 Whether work vehicles are used to make deliveries, haul equipment, convey clients, or run errands, small businesses need adequate commercial vehicle coverage.

-Helps cover damage to vehicles owned by a small business.
-This includes comprehensive coverage for issues like hail, theft, and vandalism, plus collision coverage in case the vehicle overturns or collides with an object.
+Commercial auto insurance can help cover damage to vehicles owned by a small business.
+This may include comprehensive coverage for issues like hail, theft, and vandalism, plus collision coverage in case the vehicle overturns or collides with an object.

 What other types of insurance might my small business need?